sandreas/m4b-tool/README.md

 ## Features

 - `merge` a set of audio files (e.g. MP3 or AAC) into a single m4b file
-- `split` a single m4b file into several output files by chapters
+- `split` a single m4b file into several output files by chapters or a `flac` encoded album into single tracks via cue sheet
 - Add or adjust `chapters` for an existing m4b file via silence detection or musicbrainz

 ## TL;DR - examples for the most common tasks